vmprof/vmprof-python/README.md

 	$ source vmprof3/bin/activate
 	$ python setup.py develop

+You need to install python development packages.
+In case of e.g. Debian or Ubuntu the package you need is `python3-dev` and `libunwind-dev`.
 Now it is time to write a test and implement your feature.
 If you want your changes to affect vmprof.com, head over to https://github.com/vmprof/vmprof-server and follow the setup instructions.